jiazhang-ml/jiazhang-ml.github.io/index.md

 <img class="profile-picture" src="jiazhang.jpg">

 I am currently a Lecturer in the [College of Information Science and Technology](https://xxxy.jnu.edu.cn/main.htm) of [Jinan University](https://www.jnu.edu.cn/).
 I got my PhD from the [School of Informatics](https://informatics.xmu.edu.cn/), [Xiamen University](https://www.xmu.edu.cn/), Xiamen, China, in 2020, supervised by Prof. Shaozi Li.
 I was a visiting student at the City University of Hong Kong, Hong Kong SAR, in 2019, supervised by Prof. Kay Chen Tan.
+I am an IEEE member (2023-data).

 Research Interests: My research interests include *machine learning* and *data mining*.
 In particular, I am interested in multi-label learning, weak label learning, feature selection, and information fusion.
 I am also interested in various machine learning applications, such as human-computer interaction and TCM health management.